null Skip to main content

 Tea Facts.
 This lot was grown at an elevation of approximately 1000 meters in the Fenghuang area, of Guangdong Province.
 Once harvested & withered, the leaves are gently hand rolled for 6-8 hours initiating enzymatic reactions that create its aromas and flavors.
 Its distinctive, red-green leaf are wood charcoal fired in ovens to create a fruity, roasted aroma.
 Grown on a small, terraced farm, red soil is mineral-rich.
 Harvested from trees fed by subterranean springs.

 Tasting Notes.
 This style of Dan Cong is naturally sweet and highly aromatic.
 We find flavors of roasted almond, finish is honeysuckle and stone fruit.
-Finish is nuanced and will linger!

 Brewing Suggestions.
-Use 3-4 grams of leaves for 8-12 ounces of water.
+Use 3 grams of leaves for 8-12 ounces of water.
 Boiling water is best; briefly rinse the leaves and pour off to "awaken" the leaf.
 Try a two-minute steep time and see if you enjoy the taste.
 We recommend to not leave the leaf in water as the tea will over-steep.
-It preserves the flavors in the leaves providing additional steeps.
+This also preserves the flavors in the leaves providing additional steeps.
 Note - first steep is known for aroma, 2nd & 3rd steeps bring out fuller, richer flavors.
 Multiple steeps are there to enjoy.

 OOLONG TEA